 Integrated Assessment Development of the competencies may be achieved through a combination of formal and

-informal learning, self-learning, training programmes and work-based application.
-Providers should conduct diagnostic and formative assessment.
-Formative, continuous and diagnostic assessments should also take place in the work place, if applicable.
+informal learning, self-learning, training programs and work-based application.
+Providers should conduct a diagnostic and formative assessment.
+Formative, continuous and diagnostic assessments should also take place in the workplace, if applicable.
 The learner should also be able to assess him or herself and determine readiness for a summative assessment against this qualification.
-During integrated assessments the assessor should make use of formative and summative assessment methods and should assess combinations of practical, applied, foundational and reflexive competencies.
+During integrated assessments, the assessor should make use of formative and summative assessment methods and should assess combinations of practical, applied, foundational and reflexive competencies.
 To ensure the principles of assessment of fairness, validity, reliability and practicability are upheld, a combination of the assessment methods of observation, product evaluation and questioning should be used, by applying the appropriate assessment tools (as described in the SAQA criteria and guidelines for assessment).

 On successful completion of course, the learner will receive a certificate.

 The information provided may vary or change at the discretion of Eskilz College.
 Eskilz College will

 formally notify learners of any changes or variations.

 - Lectures 0